S.Korea investigators comb digital data to trace club coronavirus cluster

 "Amnesty International Korea Branch urges the authorities and media to take concrete and selective measures to prevent discrimination and stigmatization," the group said.
 Given the sensitivity, authorities have introduced what they call "anonymous testing", with people only needing to provide a phone number and not a name.

 Park said the number of people getting tested had doubled as a result of the new service.
-But he also said another 20-year-old man who had visited a different club had tested positive, raising concern that the outbreak may not be limited to the venues initially identified.
+Nevertheless, seven activist organisations launched a group called Queer Action Against COVID-19 and held a news conference to warn against stigmatizing their community

+South Korea's first openly gay TV host and restaurant owner, Hong Seok-cheon, uploaded a picture of an Itaewon subway station sign on his Instagram account and urged the LGBTQ members to get tested.
+"This is the time to muster courage," said Hong.
+"I know the concern of 'outing' better than anyone, but the priority now is the health and safety of ourselves, family and the society."

 South Korea has been widely praised for its prompt action on its epidemic with massive testing and aggressive contact-tracing, significantly reducing the rate of new infections in recent weeks to fewer than 10 cases a day before this new outbreak.
 Officials reported 27 new coronavirus infections across the country as of midnight on Monday, the fifth day of double-digit cases after the first case at the nightclubs was revealed last week.